brianjriddle/astrix-wiki/Bean-Fault-Tolerance.md

 INITIAL_QUEUE_SIZE_REJECTION_THRESHOLD  | 10 |  Defines the default "queueSizeRejectionThreshold" for the queue when thread isolation is used to protect invocations to the associated bean, i.e. number of pending service invocations allowed in the queue to a thread-pool (bulkhead) before starting to reject invocations.

 ### Overriding DefaultBeanSettings in service definition
-The default settings in the table above might be overriden in the bean definition for individul Astrix beans by using the `@DefaultBeanSettings`, see the javadoc for `DefaultBeanSettings`.
+The default settings in the table above might be overriden in the bean definition for an individual Astrix bean by using the `@DefaultBeanSettings` annotation, see the javadoc for `DefaultBeanSettings`.